 Here’s a six and a half foot Lightning cable.
 That’s more than double the length of the standard Apple Lightning cable that ships with iPads, iPhones and iPod Touches.
 This Lightning charging and data cable also comes in several different colors including black, silver, gold, rose gold and space gray, matching all of Apple’s various different iPhone colors.
 It also comes in white if you want to match the original iPhone charging cable or iPad charging cable that came with your Apple device originally.

 Who says the longest iPhone charging cables have only come in boring colors?
-It turns out, there are many super long Lightning cables that come in all sorts of colors, including these 10 foot long Lighting cables that come in orange, green, blue, and red.
-Find more colorful long Lightning USB charging cables here.
+It turns out, there are many super long Lightning cables that come in all sorts of colors, including these 10 foot long Lighting cables that come in a pack of three colors: purple, pink, and yellow.

 Here’s another one of the longest Lighning USB charging cables available.
 It measures 10 feet in length and comes in black, white and red color options.
-Like all of the other long Lightning cables featured in this article, this charging cable works with iPhone 7, 6, 5 as well as iPad Pro, iPad Air, iPad Mini and iPad Nano/iPad Touch (5th generation) devices.
+Like all of the other long Lightning cables featured in this article, this charging cable works with all current iPhone models as well as iPad Pro, iPad Air, iPad Mini and iPad Nano/iPad Touch (5th generation) devices.

 Some people prefer to buy braided cables when available because they can be more durable in some circumstances where a charging cable can be subjected to a lot of stress.
-This long Lightning to USB charging cable is protected by braided nylon from one end to the end and features stylish bright red plugs that are easy to spot.
+This long Lightning to USB charging cable is protected by braided nylon from one end to the end.
 It also comes with a convenient velcro cable tie so you won’t make a mess of your extra long Lightning cable when you’re not using it.
-This iPhone/iPad charging cable is 10 feet long and comes in a variety of other color combinations as well.
+This iPhone/iPad charging cable is 10 feet long and comes in a variety of other colors as well.

 Do you want to make the experience of charging your iPhone to be more like the experience of going to a nightclub?
 Well, boy, have we got a solution for you.
 Here’s a long Lightning cable for iPhone and iPad that glows while it’s charging.
-It makes your cell phone easy to find in the dark and also makes it clear at a glance whether or not it’s fully plugged in.
-This cable is available in glowing blue, green, pink, red, purple and white versions.
+It makes your iPhone easy to find in the dark and also makes it clear at a glance whether or not it’s fully plugged in.
 Charging your cell phone or iPad will never be boring again.

 The Apple Pencil works great with the iPad pro, but to charge it you need to plug the pencil directly into the Lightning port on the iPad itself, which is both awkward and looks pretty silly.
 Plus, depending on what type of environment you’re in, charging your Apple Pencil at such an unnatural angle can also cause a problem if something brushes up against the Apple Pencil it could snap off, damaging both the iPad Pro and your stylus.
 Apple hasn’t provided a solution to this odd charging problem but luckily, there are now some third party iPad Pencil charging cables so you can plug your Apple Pencil into the iPad and not feel (and look) totally dumb doing it.
 You can use this as an Apple Pencil charging cable, and you can also use it as a Lightning cable extender, depending on the length of the Lightning charging cable you choose.